-In reality, the HVAC installation contractor typically decides the final sizing of an installed unit.
+The HVAC installation contractor typically decides the final sizing of an installed unit.
 A common industry practice is to reasonably oversize the unit to assure the system is meeting the cooling demand that the customer expects.
 With models sized to 0.5 ton loads, it is therefore acceptable to have a unit oversized by up to 0.5 tons, as the installing contractor would need to round up to the next available size model.
 If the contractor felt this amount of oversizing was not needed, a slight undersize of the unit may be acceptable under circumstances such as installations with short, straight and effective ductworks where professional judgment suggests that a slightly undersized unit is sufficient.
 The 2012 and 2013 average ratios are 1.03 and 1.19, respectively.
-The results generally suggest that oversizing is not a significant issue for these installations.
+Overall the average oversizing across both samples is 0.3 tons.
+The results generally suggest that equipment sizing is a low level issue that is not causing substantial inefficiencies in the central air conditioning systems replaced under the Connecticut programs.

-Figure 3-4 graphically presents the results of the Manual J load analysis (brown bars) against installed capacity for each unit (blue bars).
+Figure 4-4 graphically presents the results of the Manual J load analysis (brown bars) against installed capacity for each unit (blue bars).
 Looking at the data in this way suggests that the nominal capacity of the majority of installations are within one-half ton of what Manual J suggests is needed.